awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/outputs.md

 Another way that you can add outputs to a flow is from an entitlement\.
 You can [grant an entitlement](entitlements-grant.md) to share your content with another AWS account \(subscriber account\)\.
 When the subscriber creates a flow using your content as the source, AWS Elemental MediaConnect generates an output on your flow\.

+**Note**
+If you [disable](entitlements-disable.md) an entitlement after the subscriber creates a flow based on that entitlement, the associated output remains on your flow\.
+This output continues to counts toward your maximum number of outputs\.
+To delete an output that's associated with an entitlement, [revoke](entitlements-revoke.md) the entitlement\.

 **Topics**
 + [Adding outputs to a flow](outputs-add.md)
 + [Viewing a list of outputs of a flow](outputs-view-list.md)